 Studies have shown a reduction in the use of hospitalization and medication, which isn’t surprising given that’s what they’re all about.
 There have also been positive results around recidivism, employment, and residual symptoms.

 This sounds like a good option to have available, but I don’t see it working for everyone.
-For one, it assumes that the person has a social support network, and that their social network is a healthy one.
-It also assumes that people want their social network involved, which isn’t necessarily the case.
+For one, it assumes that the person has a social support network, and that it’s healthy.
+It also assumes that people want their social network involved, which isn’t necessarily the case for all individuals.

 While I think the goal of keeping people out of hospital is a good one, as long as there’s adequate community support (which there probably is with this model), I’m not so sure about their goal of avoiding medication.
 I would say that out of any kind of psychiatric symptoms, psychotic symptoms are the hardest to manage without medication.
 There are bad ways to approach medication, such as snowing people under with sedating antipsychotics, but psychosis is bad for the brain, and when used responsibly, meds can be a powerful tool in the toolbox.